IamGrootie/React-Expenses-Tracker/README.md

 ## Expenses Page

-In this component is possible to see all of the expense information as also create new ones.
+This page allows the user to view all the details within each individual expense in a simple and easy to read table.
-There is the option to change the currency of all the expenses, as well as choose how to filter the expenses based on the date of the expense or other options as preferred.
+The table can be altered in two ways, either through the filters button which provides multiple filtering options, or through the search bar, allowing the user to navigate through their expenses as they wish.
-It is always possible to edit any expense information.
+Alongside the ability to create expenses, users can also edit or delete existing ones.

-It is also possible to search the expense through the name on the SearchBar
+There is also an option to change the base currency for all expenses in a simple drop-down menu.

 <p align="center">
   <img src="./imagesPresentation/Expenses.png" align="center"/>
 </p>

-To create a new expense it will open a new window where the user can fill the information
+A form will open upon click of the create expense button, allowing users to input all the relevant information to generate a new expense.

 <p align="center">
   <img src="./imagesPresentation/CreateExpense.png" align="center"/>
 </p>

-To edit the details of a expense, it will open a new window (similar to the previous with the information filled in).
+To edit the details of an existing expense, a form with the relevant existing expense details will appear where these can be changed or deleted.

 <p align="center">
   <img src="./imagesPresentation/EditExpenses.png" align="center"/>